What’s the average class size at Florida Poly?

 True to polytechnic philosophy, Florida Poly offers all students a rigorous education with small class sizes, hands-on learning and unique capstone and internship opportunities, taught by exceptional scholars.
 Therefore, at this time, the University does not have a separate honors program.

 Is there a work-study program that allows me to work in my field and cover some of my living costs while going to college?

 There is a program for hiring student workers; incoming students should check with the Admissions Office for details.
 Jobs for student workers are listed on the university website.
 Students also will have internship opportunities with our industry partners.
-Students should look for the Purple Briefcase on the Florida Poly website for details.
+Students should visit the Career Development page for details.